Preventing overtourism in the Riviera Maya

 Nature is delicate especialy when walked on or touched repeatedly.
 Many tours and local spots that tourist visit have posted requirements and instructions.
 These are posted to help preserve the natural places and avoid the effects of overtourism.
 Here are a few notable things to observe when visiting the Riviera Maya.

-• If visiting the coral reefs, do not touch them.
+- If visiting the coral reefs, do not touch them.
 We have been on many tours where someone touches or accidently kicks the coral with a flipper.
-This can kill the coral or damage it taking years to repair.
+This can kill the coral or damage it is taking years to repair.

-• Observe the chemical free sunscreen request.
-Especially at risk places like cenotes and reefs are damaged by the chemicals.
-Don’t just think “It is just me this once” or “I don’t want to spend more for non toxic sunscreen“.
-We have revisited cenotes and seen a difference in quality of the water.
+- Observe the chemical free sunscreen request.
+Especially at-risk places like cenotes and reefs are damaged by the chemicals.
+Don’t just think “It is just me this once” or “I don’t want to spend more for nontoxic sunscreen“.
+We have revisited cenotes and see a difference in quality of the water.
 Some cenotes do not effectively state that you should not wear the sunscreen and some staff does not mention it.
-However we can all do our part to keep these beautiful places clean.
+However, we can all do our part to keep these beautiful places clean.

 Lower your impact of your vacation